 Global Average Temperature

 The difference in the slopes for the upswings is not significantly different from zero and likewise for the slopes for the downswings.
-For the upswings the ratio of the difference the slopes to the standard deviation of the difference is 0.107.
+For the upswings the ratio of the difference in the slopes to the standard deviation of the difference is 0.107.
 For the downswings this ratio is 0.364.
-Thus neither of these differences in slope are significantly different from zero at the 95 percent level of confidence.
+Thus neither of these differences in slope is significantly different from zero at the 95 percent level of confidence.
 Since the differences are not significantly different from zero it is appropriate to do another regression in which the slopes are exactly equal for the upswings and also for the downswings.